lucacozzuto/economic_model/README.md

 ```

-## Running the pipeline in a cluster
+## Running the pipeline in a HPC cluster
 We provide multiple configuration for running the pipeline in different environments.
 Just using different profiles will allow to use different specifications.
 For example running the pipeline in a SGE based cluster will be:

 ```